 ThreadPool.UnsafeRegisterWaitForSingleObject Method (WaitHandle, WaitOrTimerCallback, Object, Int64, Boolean)

 Registers a delegate to wait for a WaitHandle, specifying a 64-bit signed integer for the time-out in milliseconds.
-This method does not propagate the calling stack to the worker thread.

 Assembly: mscorlib (in mscorlib.dll)

 [SecurityPermissionAttribute(SecurityAction.LinkDemand, Flags = SecurityPermissionFlag.NoFlags|SecurityPermissionFlag.ControlEvidence|SecurityPermissionFlag.ControlPolicy)] public static RegisteredWaitHandle UnsafeRegisterWaitForSingleObject( WaitHandle waitObject, WaitOrTimerCallback callBack, Object state, long millisecondsTimeOutInterval, bool executeOnlyOnce )

 The delegate to call when the waitObject parameter is signaled.

 The object that is passed to the delegate.